tinyowlstudio/vidjagamers-client/README.md

 User and game info are stored on an API, and the app itself accesses said API so long as a JWT token is correct.
 Passwords are also encrypted on the API.
 The two databases were made specifically for this app.

-**To view the live app go to this link: https://vidjagamers.netlify.app/**
+**To view the API, go to this repository: https://github.com/Alioran/game_api** **To view the live app, go to this link: https://vidjagamers.netlify.app/**

 ## Current bugs/issues
 - Handle CORS issue in which specified URLs are causing issues (to allow the removal of using all origins)